patrickkunka/mixitup/docs/mixitup.Config.md

 the `mixitup` factory function when creating a mixer instance to customise its functionality as needed.

-If no congiguration object is passed, the mixer instance will take on the default configuration values detailed below.
+If no configuration object is passed, the mixer instance will take on the default configuration values detailed below.